Castles – telling fairy tales from a long time ago – and there are so many of them around Basel

 The castle of Birseck – on the romantic rock of the Ermitage

 Just 500m away from Reichenstein is the fortification of Birseck with the integrated farm.
 The origins go back to the 12th century.
 Mid 13th century the bishop of Basel rebuilt the castle, used it as a residence and once even invited the pope.
 Until the 17th century the bailiff of the bishop lived here.
-In the 18th century the castle decayed and was renovated in a new gothic (and not authentic) style around 1800.
+In the 18th century the castle decayed and finally was burnt during the French revolution.
+It was renovated in new gothic (and not authentic) style around 1800.
 A recent renovation took place in 2005 (source: wikipedia).

 The castle is integrated in the romantic English style garden “Ermitage” of Arlesheim.